dugi42/leonardo/README.md

 ## 4. Deployment to Azure Web Services

+The WebApp is deployed to Azure Web Services using GitHub-Actions.
+If you are interested in deploying a Python WebApp to Azure Web Services using GitHub-Actions, follow these steps:

+1. Create a Azure Account at portal.azure.com
+2. Create a Subscription and a Resource Group
+3. Create a WebApp Service Plan and a WebApp
+4. Create a Deployment User and a Deployment Credential
+5. Create a GitHub-Secrets for the Deployment Credential

+The following steps are executed by the GitHub-Actions workflow when a new commit is pushed to the `main` branch:

+-

 ## 5. Outlook $\rightarrow$ Towards a "Tinder-like" human-in-the-loop design machine ❤️

+It would be great to collaborate with someone interested on this project.
+I am looking forward to your feedback and suggestions for improvements.
+Please feel free to contact me via LinkedIn or GitHub.

 ### 5.1.
 Refactor code
 The code is not very well structured and needs to be refactored.
 I am planning to do this in the near future.
 I am also planning to add some unit tests to the code.